stefaleon/Next-Auth-with-Express-backend/README.md

 ## Auth with Next.js

+_A known problem with JWT authentication is that persisting to local storage introduces a security issue.
+An improvement is made by using HTTP-only cookies on the server side.
+The Next.js native API provides a means to easily implement this feature._

 - The Basic Express API (https://github.com/stefaleon/Basic-Express-API) is used as the external back-end.

 - The axios calls in the Next API methods are made towards URLs adjusted to the specific external API.